Finite state machines¶

 enum state myState = IDLE;

-// Now, only the transition from IDLE -> READ_SENSOR is allowed
+// Now we allow only the state transition IDLE -> READ_SENSOR

 if (myState == IDLE) {